-Tuscany is a fantastic place for a family holiday – children are made very welcome in Italy, and there is so much to see and do.
+Children are made very welcome in Italy, and there is so much to see and do.
 For us it was the perfect mix of relaxing (as far as you can with kids..), sightseeing and culture.

 Here are my top 5 tips on living the Tuscan dream…

-1. Try a farm stay
+1. Tuscany with kids?
+Try a farm stay

 After what felt like a million years of searching for villas in Tuscany and coming up with nothing (and feeling like the Goldilocks of holiday booking – that one’s too big, that one’s too small, that one would require us to win the lottery…) I finally found out about agriturismos.
 Essentially these are ‘farm stays’ and range from very rustic to very luxurious